Is the stock market rigged? Can the average investor really get a fair shake on Wall Street? These are curious questions.

 Asymmetry of information is not the only advantage that professional institutional investors have over individual retail investors.
 They also have access to capital.

-Institutional investors pool large sums of capital from multiple sources for investment purposes.
-Individual retail investors are limited to their own allocations of capital.
+Institutional investors pool large sums of capital from multiple sources for investment purposes, while individual retail investors are limited to their own allocations of capital.

 Block Trades

 Large, privately negotiated securities transactions are known as block trades.
-It’s a stock transaction of at least 10,000 shares or $200,000.
-That’s the minimum, but In reality, these trades are typically much larger in scale.
+A block trade is a stock transaction of at least 10,000 shares or $200,000.
+That’s the minimum, but in reality, these trades are typically much larger in scale.

 Block trades provide a discount to a stock exchange’s market price that is not typically available to the average individual retail investor.